 A systematic process for reporting risks, losses and non-compliance issues relating to operational risks has been developed and implemented.
-The information gathered is being used to develop triggers to initiate corrective actions to improve controls.
-Critical risks and major loss events are reported to the Senior Management/ORMC.
+The information gathered is being used to develop

 The Bank has further enhanced its capability for effective management of operational risk with the implementation of an Enterprise Governance Risk and Compliance platform (SAS-EGRC).
 The IT platform acts as the single repository of processes and operational, compliance and financial reporting risks.
-It facilitates capturing of individual risks and the effectiveness of their controls, tagging
+It facilitates capturing of individual risks and the effectiveness of their controls, tagging of identified risks to processes and products, originates action plans and acts as a repository of all operational risk events.